jizzi/keyboard/README.md

 Wouldn't it be wonderful, if you could shoot an email using your microwave oven?

 This is attained by attaching a tree structure to keys of an on-screen keyboard.
-Essentially, it's a Morse-like code merged with an Ouija board.
+Essentially, think of a Morse code merged with an Ouija board.

 To type a letter on the keyboard (or to press one of the special keys), the user needs to make several consecutive choices, each time selecting a group of keys containing the desired key.
 After each selection the amount of keys in a group is divided by two or three, so in a short time the choice is narrowed to a single key.